CUEDOS/helix_docs/docs/source/simple_examples.rst

  https://github.com/CUEDOS/helixio_V2/blob/experiment_2/helixio/example_velocity.py
 2. Offboard Position Command
 =====================
-Target position can be sent to each flight controller on each drone by offboard position commands of MAVSDK.
+Target position can be sent to each flight controller on each drone by offboard position commands of MAVSDK in North-East-Down.
 To send this command, you can assign target_position in path_following method as the point you want.
 Bear in mind that the point should be expressed with respect to the reference point (not home point).
 ::

     import json